WW Recipe of the Day: Favorite Condiments & Seasonings with No and Low SmartPoints

 Let me show you what I mean....

-Years ago while attending the Institute for Integrative Nutrition, I was introduced to the idea of creating a condiment tray for your table so that you and your family can personalize every meal to suit their individual tastes.
+Years ago while attending the Institute for Integrative Nutrition, I was introduced to the idea of creating a condiment tray (affiliate link) for your table so that you and your family can personalize every meal to suit their individual tastes.
 It was an idea that really resonated with me.

 This way family and I are free to accent our food with any seasoning, sauce or condiment we choose.
 It's an easy way to make everyone happy without having to prepare multiple meals.

 I love mustard on just about everything.
 My husband, not so much.

 Want Tabasco on your scrambled eggs?
 Go for it.
 A sprinkle of Mrs. Dash on your steamed broccoli?
 Help yourself!